 An alert contains both primary and secondary text.

 The primary text contains a brief summary of the situation and offer a suggested action.
-This text should be displayed in a bold font that is slightly larger than the default.
+This text should use the CSS class

 Make both the primary and secondary text selectable.
 This makes it easy for the user to copy and paste the text to another window, such as an email message.

-When presenting a dialog to a user, always use explicit action names like "Save...", "Shut Down", etc. Consider that using "OK" enables users to proceed without understand the action they are authorizing.
+When presenting a dialog to a user, always use explicit action names like "Save..." or "Shut Down".
+Consider how "OK" lets users proceed without understanding the action they are authorizing.
 Not all users will read the question or information presented to them in a dialog.
-Using specific action names will make it harder for a user to select an unintended action and may even encourage them to read the information presented before making a selection.
+Using specific action names will make it harder for a user to select an unintended action and may even encourage them to read the presented information before making a selection.